Spotifyd/spotifyd/docs/src/installation/README.md

 - [Arch Linux (via the Community repository)](https://archlinux.org/packages/community/x86_64/spotifyd/)
 - [MacOS (via homebrew)](./MacOS.md)

-It is also available as a [snap package](https://snapcraft.io/spotifyd).

 ## Building from source

 You can also compile `Spotifyd` yourself, allowing you to make use of feature flags. `Spotifyd` is written in Rust.
 You can download the toolchain (compiler and package manager) over at [rustup.rs](https://rustup.rs).
 Follow their instructions to get started.